nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 .. rst-class:: v1-2-1 v1-2-0

 Peripheral HIDS mouse sample advertising issues
-  When the :ref:`peripheral_hids_mouse` sample is used with the Zephyr Bluetooth® LE Controller, directed advertising does not time out and the regular advertising cannot be started.
+  When the :ref:`peripheral_hids_mouse` sample is used with the Zephyr Bluetooth LE Controller, directed advertising does not time out and the regular advertising cannot be started.

 .. rst-class:: v1-2-1 v1-2-0